lynx-json/jsua-style/README.md

 ```

-You can select from the query using CSS selectors or predicate functions:
+You can select from the query using CSS selectors or predicate selectors:

 ```js